Which Spec for my Office Chair?

 - If you are below average height we suggest ordering or requesting a 165mm / 150mm gas lift

 - If you are 6ft+ but using a standard height desk you will need the 200mm lift.
 Above 6ft to really get your set up right you would need to raise your desk height to 80cm or above.
-We suggest adding a set of desk raisers or ugrading to the ultimate solution: a sit to stand desk.
+We suggest adding a set of desk raisers or upgrading to the ultimate solution: a sit-to-stand desk.

-Please see the spec of any stock chair or specifiy the height you want on made to order.
+Please see the spec of any stock chair or specify the height you want on made to order.

-NB: Changing a gas lift is difficult after assembly so do please consult with us if in any doubt.
+NB: Changing a gas lift is difficult after assembly do consult with us if in any doubt.
 We are here to help.

 Which Wheels do I Need?

 - If you are going to be using the chair on a hard floor (wood, stone, lino, etc) you will want a castor made of a softer material so that it doesn't damage your floor.
 These are called Hard floor Castors or HFC - these are also slightly braked so that they don't roll too easily.